numbers, not adjectives — D. J. C. MacKay

 Most countries have submitted Nationally Determined Contributions (NDCs) has part of their commitments under the Paris Agreements.
 In particular, NDC 2.0 represent the commitment to emissions for the year 2030.
 Below is a table with a subset of nations or regions and the NDCs (available from unfccc.int/NDCREG).

-Table of nations/regions and their NDC 2.0 in tons CO2e per capita; for reference world average emission in 2023: 5.0 tCO2e per capita.
+Table of nations/regions and their NDC 2.0 in tons CO2e per capita per year; for reference world average emission in 2023: 5.0 tCO2e per capita.
 BAU = Business As Usual.

 Region Population (millions) NDC 2.0 (tCO2e/cap) paraphrased NDC text (estimates from outside NDC)